Casting a BAIT for Offline and Online Source-free Domain Adaptation: BAIT for Source-Free Domain Adaptation

-As shown in Fig.~\ref{fig:training_policy} (a), given that $C_2$ is initialized from $C_1$, increasing the KL-divergence on the uncertain set between two classifiers will drive the prototype of $C_2$ to those features with higher entropy.
-Decreasing it on the certain set encourages the two classifiers have similar prediction for those features.
-This will ensure that the bait prototype will not go too far.
+As shown in Fig.~\ref{fig:training_policy} (a-b), given that $C_2$ is initialized from $C_1$, increasing the KL-divergence on the uncertain set between two classifiers will drive the boundary of $C_2$ to those features with higher entropy.
+Decreasing it on the certain set encourages the two classifiers to have similar predictions for those features.
+This will ensure that the features with lower entropy (of high possibility with correct prediction) will stay on the same side of the classifier.

-\textbf{Step 2: biting the bait.} In this stage, we only train the feature extractor $f$, aiming to pull target features towards anchor prototypes.
-While it is hard to directly drive all target features to the correct anchor prototype, we seek to make target features cluster around both anchor and bait prototypes.

-Specifically, we update the feature extractor $f$ to move target featurses towards both the bait and anchor prototype by minimizing the proposed bite loss:
+\textbf{Step 2: biting the bait.} In this stage, we only train the feature extractor $f$, aiming to pull the target features towards the same side of two classifiers.
+Specifically, we update the feature extractor by minimizing the proposed bite loss:

-By minimizing this loss, the prediction distribution of the bait classifier should be similar to that of the anchor classifier and vice verse, which means target features are excepted to get closer to both bait and anchor prototypes.
+By minimizing this loss, the prediction distribution of the bait classifier should be similar to that of the anchor classifier and vice verse, which means target features are excepted to locate on the same sides of the two classifiers.

-Intuitively, as shown in Fig.~\ref{fig:training_policy} (b), minimizing the bite loss $\mathcal{L}_{\mathrm{bite}}$ will push target features towards prototypes of the two classifiers.
-Metaphorically, in this stage target features bite the bait (prototype) and be pulled towards anchor (prototype), indicating they are clustering around both bait and anchor prototypes.
+Intuitively, as shown in Fig.~\ref{fig:training_policy} (c), minimizing the bite loss $\mathcal{L}_{\mathrm{bite}}$ will push target features towards the right direction of the decision boundary.
+Metaphorically, in this stage the anchor classifier bites the bait (those features with different predictions from anchor and bait classifier) and pushes it towards the anchor classifier.

-Additionally, in order to avoid the degenerate solutions~\cite{ghasedi2017deep}, which allocate all uncertain features to a few anchor class prototype, we adopt the class balance loss (CB loss) $\mathcal{L}_b$ to regularize the feature extractor:
+Additionally, in order to avoid the degenerate solutions, which allocate all uncertain features to some specific class, we adopt the class-balance loss $\mathcal{L}_b$ to regularize the feature extractor~\cite{ghasedi2017deep,shi2012information}: